 These scripts are helpful components of the SDP that run on the server, but are not included in the default crontab schedules.

 Verifies the integrity of the depot files.
 This version incrementally verifies one directory at a time, which may reduce the load that verification places on the server at large sites.
-It uses the p4verify.pl script.
+It uses the p4verify_incremental.sh_script.